I’ve had the opportunity to interview forward-thinking founders and business leaders on category creation.

 Listeners benefit from these stories.
 They can connect at a human level because failure resonates with everyone.

-The wiser you become from these missteps, you see it as strength instead of shame.
+The wiser you become from these missteps, you see it as a strength instead of shame.

 Removing limiting beliefs is something most category creators are good at.
 They see what’s possible with experimentation and have the right conversations with the right people.